johnston9/la-donut/README.md

 3. As the Owner/Admin User I want to edit product prices.
 4. As the Owner/Admin User I want to edit images.
 5. As the Owner/Admin User I want to delete images and products.
-6. As the Owner/Admin User I want to upload new products.
 7. As the Owner/Admin User I want to upload new recipes.
-8. As the Owner/Admin User I want to post or respong on chat to users questions.
+8. As the Owner/Admin User I want to post or respond on chat to users questions.
 9. As the Owner/Admin User I want control over material posted on the site for legal and other purposes.

 [Back to Table of Content](#table-of-content)